cspista/mbed6_usbHID_PWM/README.md

 ### Using with Python script

-Another possibility is the usage of Python (Besides Python we have to install the **pywinusb** helper module as well) The following Python script is a console application which provides a menu for controlling the USB communication with the mbed card.
+Another possibility for testing is the usage of a Python script (besides Python we have to install the **pywinusb** helper module as well)
+The following Python script is a console application which provides a simple menu for controlling the USB communication with the mbed card.

 ```python
 from time import sleep